akkadotnet/akka.net/docs/articles/streams/builtinstages.md

 #### GroupBy

-Demultiplex the incoming stream into separate output streams.
+De-multiplex the incoming stream into separate output streams.

 **emits** an element for which the grouping function returns a group that has not yet been created.
 Emits the new group there is an element pending for a group whose substream backpressures